What is a Personal Injury Lawsuit?

 What is a Personal Injury Lawsuit?
 The Basics

-Personal injury cases are legal disputes that arise when one person suffers harm from an accident or injury, and someone else might be legally responsible for that harm.
-The responsible person's insurance company will pay money to the injured person for medical bills, pain and suffering, and other ongoing medical expenses.
+Personal injury cases are legal disputes that arise when one person suffers harm from an accident or injury, and someone else might be legally responsible for that harm or tort.
+The responsible person's insurance company will pay monetary compensation to the injured person for medical bills, pain and suffering, and other ongoing medical expenses.
 If the case involves medical malpractice, your personal injury attorney will be working with insurance companies and hospital attorneys.

-A personal injury case can become formalized through a personal injury lawyer representing you at a civil court proceeding.
-This court session seeks to find others legally at fault through a court judgment or, as is much more common, such disputes may be resolved through informal settlement before any lawsuit is filed.
+A personal injury case can become formalized through a personal injury lawyer providing legal representation to you at a civil court proceeding.
+This court session seeks to find others legally at fault through a court judgment or, as is much more common, such disputes may be resolved through informal settlement negotiations before any lawsuit is filed.
+Depending on the type of personal injury and the injured party's damages, the life of a lawsuit can be as short as a few months to as long as a few years.

 The likely two outcomes of a case, such as needing medical treatment for a car accident or an injury from property damage, are below: